theodric/femurgebot/README.md

 # femurgebot
-### A bot seeking to programmatically catalogue all possible feminine urges
+### A Twitter bot seeking to programmatically catalogue all possible feminine urges

 Based on jarfbot - Jarf Beezers name generator
 Based on assaultbot - internet gunshitpostbot